realroy/Migrator/README.md

 # Migrator

-CLI for dealing with database migration
+Database migration CLI that inspired from Rails.